oatspear/crystal50/README.md

 - **Flinching:** can carry over to the next turn, meaning that Pokémon going second can also flinch the opponent.
 - **Rampage:** lasts 2 to 3 turns; subsequent turns increase the move's Power, but also make the user take more damage.
 - Multi-hit moves now always hit 3 times.
+- **Endure (2 PP)** *(Priority Move)* - Direct damage taken is reduced by half until the user's next turn.
+When taking damage, the user consumes an additional 4 PP to survive with at least 1 HP and raise its Attack, Special Attack and Speed for 3 turns.
+This additional effect fails if there is not enough PP left.
+- **Protect** and **Endure** fail if the user is trapped with binding moves.
+- **Mist (2 PP)** - Protects the user against stat changes for 5 turns.
+Raises evasiveness for 3 turns.
+- **Safeguard (3 PP)** - Protects the user's party from status conditions for 5 turns.
+Raises the user's Defense and Special Defense for 3 turns.
+- **Focus Energy (3 PP)** - Raises critical hit ratio by two stages and makes the user recover 1 PP at the end of the turn, while active.
+Lasts 5 turns.
+- Traded Pokémon no longer received boosted experience.
+- Obedience rules apply equally to all Pokémon, traded or otherwise.

 ### Pokémon

 - Updated the learnsets of all Pokémon to be more on par with current games.
 - HM moves can now be forgotten.
 - Replaced trade and happiness evolutions with evolution via level up while also holding specific items, or evolutions using items.
+- Egg Pokémon hatch at level 2.
+- Traded Pokémon can be renamed.

 ### Items